mitmelon/campchat/README.md

 **Status:** 200 on success, 400 on error

 #### POST `/messages/pin/{groupId}`
-Pin a message in a group (requires auth, admin).
+Pin a message in a group.

 **Body:**
 ```json